Reviews You Can Rely On

 How to Choose A Chainsaw

-Most people who have small home projects should get a battery chainsaw.
+Most people with small home projects should get a battery-powered chainsaw.
 They are easy to maintain, start, and run and usually offer more than enough power.
 A corded electric chainsaw is usually much more affordable, but you must manage a long extension cord.
 We tested our corded models with a 100-foot extension cord, which was a pain to coil and still was not long enough for much of our test area.
 Finally, gas chainsaws are ideal for larger trees and more work.
 If you plan to cut all day, gas is generally the way to go.
 However, gas chainsaws take much more maintenance and are often tricky to start on colder days.
 They are also illegal to purchase in more and more areas and make a lot of noise.

 The chainsaw's bar, or the blade, is the metal track guiding the chain.
 When a model is advertised as an “18-inch model,” it means that it has an 18-inch bar.
 Its length determines the deepest cut you can make in one go.
 The bar should be a few inches longer than the thickest wood you'll regularly handle.
 Aim for a 16-inch or 18-inch bar if you primarily cut 12-inch logs.
-Cutting thicker logs with a shorter bar is possible but requires multiple passes, wasting time and potentially jamming the saw.
+Cutting thicker logs with a shorter bar is possible but requires multiple passes, which wastes time and can jam the saw.
 Smaller, lighter bars (10-14 inches) are easier to handle, making them perfect for trimming branches.
 4-6-inch bars can usually be used with one hand, freeing up the other hand to handle the wood.
 When felling large trees, opt for the most powerful electric chainsaw you can comfortably control, paired with a longer bar for maximum cutting efficiency.
 Our tests revealed a significant difference in cutting speed between 18-inch bars and their 14/16-inch counterparts.
 Smaller bars are generally quicker to sharpen.

 If you're unfamiliar with the various types of consumer chainsaws available today, we recommend reading our article on how to choose the right chainsaw.